 As at so many diners, breakfast is best.
 If you’re in the mood for an omelet, you can choose from a few dozen three-eggers, including an Italian (filled with sausage, roasted peppers, mushrooms, tomatoes and plenty of melted mozzarella cheese), a Mexican (loaded with enough jalapenos to make you shout “olé!), and a Greek with tomatoes and feta cheese.
 In the mood for pancakes?
 There are regular pancakes, but there are also puffy German ones with apple sauce and chocolate chippers that taste like dessert.
 And, of course, there are jumbo Belgian waffles and extra-thick French toast and muffins bigger than softballs.
 We like Tick Tock’s cheese blintzes, which are served around a heap of sour cream.
 They taste freshly-made, not frozen.

-At lunch, the choice includes triple-decker clubs, grilled Monte Cristos, and a wide range of hamburger variations that are especially good with “Disco fries,” which are smothered in gravy.
+At lunch, the choice includes triple-decker clubs, grilled Monte Cristos, and a wide range of hamburger variations that are good with “Disco fries,” a local term that means smothered in gravy.
 Meat loaf is a diner classic: three big slabs of it under a mantle of thick mushroom gravy, served with skin-flecked mashed potatoes and a vegetable du jour in separate dishes.
-At supper, the number of available broilings of fish, fowl, pork, and beef are nearly incalculable.
+At supper, the number of available broilings of fish, fowl, pork, and beef is nearly incalculable.
 And there are Italianate parmigianas and fancified fish casseroles, but the supper we like best is simple roasted chicken – a perfect, crisp-skinned bird with falling-off-the-bone tender meat.